Arthwr/weather-app/README.md

 This project is a simple weather app built with the MVC model, primarily utilizing factory functions.
 It serves as a learning process to understand these concepts better.

 ### Live preview
-You can check out this hosted project at: [here](https://arthwr.github.io/weather-app/)
+You can check out this hosted project [here](https://arthwr.github.io/weather-app/)

 ### Img preview